Glossary of Terms

 Negotiation

-Negotiation involves conferring or discussing matters with another person, with a view to reaching some form of compromise or agreement.
-To be effective as a negotiator, your representative must be well informed about the rules and laws associated with the matter under negotiation, and must have precise instructions as to their capacity to negotiate on your behalf.
-A real estate lawyer is a qualified lawyer, has professional indemnity insurance to cover the legal advice offered during negotiations, and has experience not only in real estate negotiation but also in various other forms of negotiation (including pre-court negotiation, and advocacy).
+Negotiation involves conferring or discussing matters with another person with the view of reaching some form of compromise or agreement.
+To be effective as a negotiator, your representative must be well informed about the rules and laws associated with the matter under negotiation and must have precise instructions as to their capacity to negotiate on your behalf.
+A real estate lawyer is a qualified lawyer, has professional indemnity insurance to cover the legal advice offered during negotiations and has experience not only in real estate negotiation, but also in various other forms of negotiation (including pre-court negotiation and advocacy).

-This term describes the sale of land that does not yet exist as a seperate "Lot".
-The land is described as a proposed Lot only.
-The Vendor of an "off the plan" lot is obliged to complete the subdivision process or building of units, and to have the Lots individually created through registration of the plan of subdivision.
+This term describes the sale of land that does not yet exist as a separate lot.
+The land is described as a proposed lot only.
+The vendor of an ‘off the plan’ lot is obliged to complete the subdivision process or building of units and to have the lots individually created through registration of the plan of subdivision.

 Offer